paepckehh/aiagent/README.md

 ##############################
 # OFFLINE PREFLIGHT ANALYSIS
 ## Language                  : German
-## Confidence                : 100%
+## Confidence                : 100% [valid]
 ## Customer Email            : erika.mustermann@t-online.de
 ## Customer Email RFC5322    : [valid]
 ## Customer Email Domain MX  : [valid]
 ## Customer DB entry         : [valid]
-## Time needed for section   : 24.521666ms
+## Time needed for section   : 23.310209ms
 # ONLINE ML MODULES RESOLVER
 ## OpenAI GPT3 query state   : [valid]
 ## OpenAI GPT3 says cancel   : [no]
-## OpenAI GPT3 msg [debug]   : No, this email does not really try to cancel a subscription service.
-It is a question from a customer asking what to do about their subscription.
+## OpenAI GPT3 msg [debug]   : No, this email does not try to cancel a subscription service.
+The customer is asking for help in deciding what to do about their subscription and is not explicitly asking for it to be cancelled.
-## Time needed for section   : 4.450808021s
+## Time needed for section   : 3.943684896s

 cat example-email3.txt | aicancel
 ##############################